hudsonansley/WordPuzzler/README.md

 ## Challenges
 The calculation of wordle groups in an efficient manner is accomplished by precalculating the groups based on clues from all the possible word combinations.
 The word groups for Wordle and Quordle have diverged, so this calculation is performed when switching between the two modes.

 This seemed like a natural use for [WebAssembly](https://webassembly.org/) to improve the initial calculation speed, but it turned out that the javascript jit compiler out performed the precompiled web assembly version.
-This exercise did lead to use of typed arrays in the JS for all of the base data, including the word lists (converted to Int32Arrays with five bits per letter, for up to six letter words) which I suspect allowed the JS compiler to better optimize that code.
+This exercise did lead to use of typed arrays in the JS for all of the base data, including the word lists (converted to Int32Arrays with five bits per letter, for up to six letter words) which I suspect allowed the JS jit compiler to better optimize that code.
 It also avoids constantly re-creating the base data arrays, avoiding unnecessary garbage collection.

 ### TODO
 - [ ] don't enter letters when viewing completed board